Motma-en/.github/profile/README.md

 # ✨ Motma'en (مطمئن)

-## Peace of heart and mind via preserving and promoting a pro-family cultural environment on the internet.
+## Peace of heart and mind via preserving and promoting the pro-family cultural environment on the internet.